This is what MY devaluation looked like

 At some point, you’re going to blame yourself for staying in the relationship.
 Other people will also question, “if it was so bad, why didn’t you just leave?”

-You've been conditioned to ignore your inuition.
+You've been conditioned to ignore your intuition.

 Listen… you were tricked into falling in LOVE.
 Love is the strongest of all human bonds.
 And because you believed you were in love, you were more easily manipulated by the one you were in love with.
-This person who made himself out to be someone who truly loved you and promised to look out for you… conditioned you to ignore your intuition – your gut feeling.
+This person who made him/herself out to be someone who truly loved you and promised to look out for you… conditioned you to ignore your intuition – your gut feeling.

 This is not your fault.